Chlorophytum (Chiorophytum comosum) belongs to the most popular and most unassuming decorative leaf plants.

 Scutellas look like small round brown plaques that are attached along the veins on the upper and lower surface of the sheet.
 The first sign of infection is leaf stickiness.
 Affected chlorophytum turns yellow and dries gradually, and not necessarily from the ends of the leaves.
 Spots may form in the center of the sheet and along the veins.

-Control measures with this pest are similar: first of all, the plant is treated with a soap solution and then with an insecticide "Actellic" eight "Mospilan".
+Control measures with this pest are similar: first of all, the plant is treated with a soap solution and then with an insecticide "Actellic" or "Mospilan".
 It is important to process not only the plant, but also the window sill and window glass in the place where the flower stood.

 A popular folk remedy - treatment with alcohol - should be used with caution so as not to cause burns on the leaf surface.